Kurzelów: 12th–17th century

 The name of the village probably comes from a person named Kurzel, who was its first owner in the 11th century.
 After the death of Duke Wladyslaw Herman, a defensive gord was established here.
 The gord was destroyed in the winter of 1108, during a civil war in the Kingdom of Poland, between Duke Boleslaw Krzywousty, and his brother Duke Zbigniew.
 In 1136, a Roman Catholic parish was established at Kurzelów, and at that time, the village probably belonged to the Gniezno Archbishops.
 In 1259 or 1260, the village was burned in a Tatar raid (see Mongol invasion of Poland), and in 1285, Archbishop Jakub Swinka granted Kurzelów the Sroda Slaska town charter.

-In the 14th century Kurzelów quickly developed, due to two reasons: convenient location along a merchant route from Krakow to Przedborz, and the support of the Archbishops, who turned the local church into a collegiate of St. Adalbert of Prague.
+In the 14th century Kurzelów quickly developed, due to two reasons: convenient location along a merchant route from Kraków to Przedborz, and the support of the Archbishops, who turned the local church into a collegiate of St. Adalbert of Prague.
 In 1306, Kurzelów became the seat of an archdeaconry, which ruled 72 local parishes.
 In 1342 – 1360, Archbishop Jaroslaw of Bogoria and Skotnik founded here a new, brick collegiate church of St. Mary.
 The ancient wooden church was preserved until the 18th century.

 In the late 14th century, Kurzelów became one of favorite locations of Archbishop Bodzanta, and in 1425, a synod of Polish bishops took place here.
-Kurzelów prospered in the Polish Golden Age, when it belonged to Lesser Poland’s Sandomierz Voivodeship, and received privileges from Zygmunt Stary and Stefan Batory.
-The decline began in the early 17th century, and one of the causes was the fact that the town frequently changed owners.
+Kurzelów prospered in the Polish Golden Age, when it belonged to Lesser Poland's Sandomierz Voivodeship, and received privileges from Zygmunt Stary and Stefan Batory.
+The decline began in the early 17th century, and one of the causes was that the town frequently changed owners.
 Complete destruction of Kurzelów was brought by the Swedish invasion of Poland, and the town never recovered after the wars of 1655 – 1660.